Indemo referral code 2026: bonus on property-debt investing

 Indemo's regulation and security

-Indemo operates under the regulation of the FKTK (Financial and Capital Market Commission), the Latvian financial regulator.
+Indemo (Indemo SIA) has been registered in Latvia since May 2022 and is regulated by Latvijas Banka (Bank of Latvia), which absorbed the former FKTK's supervisory functions in January 2023, under MiFID investment firm licence No. 06.06.08.824/547.
+Indemo is a member of the investor compensation scheme required by EU Directive 97/9/EC.
 This regulation imposes reporting, client-fund segregation and account-transparency obligations.
 Investors' funds are separated from Indemo's own funds in dedicated bank accounts: in case of Indemo's bankruptcy, investors' funds wouldn't be mixed with the platform's creditors' claims.
 Each deal is documented with the debt-assignment deeds, property valuations and procedure reports available to investors.
-Indemo regularly publishes updates on the progress of each active deal in the investor dashboards.

 Fees on the Indemo platform